What is 3/4 minus gravel?

 |Clear Crushed Rock 3-6”||$25.00||$45.00|

-Against this background, what does minus mean in gravel?1" Minus Rock: This aggregate is crushed in size from 1" down to 0 including fines to aid it in packing.
+Given this, what does minus mean in gravel?1" Minus Rock: This aggregate is crushed in size from 1" down to 0 including fines to aid it in packing.
 Popularly used for driveway gravel and walkways.
 Although 1" minus does not pack as well as the smaller sizes, it tends to last longer in driveways due to the larger sizes of the aggregate.

 Calculate 3/4" White River Gravel